 The only thing that will change is that you will not be able to make your partner pregnant.
 Your body will continue to produce the hormones that make you a man.
 You will have the same amount of semen.
 Vasectomy won’t change your voice, beard, your muscles, your sex drive, your erections, or your climaxes.
 Some men say that without the worry of accidental pregnancy and the bother of other birth control methods, sex is more relaxed and enjoyable than before.

 NSV is extremely effective!
 In fact, the success rate of vasectomy in our affiliated clinics has been better than 99.9%, which is amongst the highest in the world.
 Our Canberra vasectomy clinic offers the same procedure and potential success rate.

 No, after a vasectomy, there are always some active sperm in your system.
 It usually takes 2-3 months plus 20 ejaculations to clear them.
 You and your partner should use some other form of birth control until a semen test confirms that your semen is sperm free.
 You will be given semen test instructions after your vasectomy procedure.

 Most medical experts, including special panels convened by the National Institutes of Health and by the World Health Organization, have concluded that vasectomy is a safe and simple procedure.
 Vasectomy is surgery, and all surgery has some risks, such as bleeding and infection.
-But serious problems are uncommon at our QLD vasectomy clinic in Canberra.
+But serious problems are uncommon at our Canberra vasectomy clinic.